White marlin: Additional information

 Ocean City, Maryland, is known as the White Marlin Capital of the World.
-The city hosts the annual White Marlin Open, a big-game tournament which attracts anglers from all over the world, and which frequently pays out over a million dollars to the winning team.
+The town hosts the annual White Marlin Open, a big-game tournament which attracts anglers from all over the world, and which frequently pays out over a million dollars to the winning team.
 The tournament encourages tag-and-release (nonlethal) handling of the fish, although winning marlin are often brought back to the marina for verification of the size and weight.
 The 2010 White Marlin Open was held at Harbour Island Marina on 14th Street and the Bay.

 The 2016 White Marlin Open created controversy when the only fish that met the minimum weight requirement of 70 lb, was disqualified when the crew of the winning boat, Kallianassa, was deemed to have failed a polygraph which implied that tournament rules were broken during the clash.
 The boat's owner, Phillip G. Heasley, was denied the $2.8 million of prize money.